01-edu/public/subjects/groupie-tracker/README.md

 ### Allowed packages

-- Only the [standard Go](https://golang.org/pkg/) packages are allowed
+- Only the [standard Go](https://golang.org/pkg/) packages are allowed.

 ### Usage